 - Line it - put an absorbent layer in the bottom (grass clippings in summer, dry leaves in fall) or, use newspaper.
 Keep plastics and plastic bags (even those marked biodegradable or compostable) out of the Green Can.

 - Rinse it - after pick up, rinse your Green Can with mild detergent or vinegar/water solution.

 - Set it out on schedule - set the Green Can out on your regularly scheduled collection day, even when it's not full.

 - Store it right - if your Green Can is stored outdoors, choose a shady location that is convenient, and just like your garbage cans, secure it from wildlife.

-- Wrap the scraps - wrap your food scraps (in newspaper, paper towel, kraft bag - NO PLASTIC BAGS) before putting in the Green Can.
+- Wrap the scraps - wrap your food scraps (in newspaper, paper towel, kraft bag (no plastic bags) before putting in the Green Can.
 This help keeps your bin clean.

-Why Should we Keep Food Out of Our Landfill?
+Keep Food Out of Our Landfill

 A recent study by Metro Vancouver found that 40% of residential waste in our garbage is food!
 When food and other organic materials end up in the garbage they: